NateEag/git-revue/readme.md

 [git-appraise](https://github.com/google/git-appraise) appears to cover a lot of this ground.
 I did most of the above design work before I realized it existed.

+[git-series](https://github.com/git-series/git-series) looks like it does the heavy lifting around tracking rebases I want.
+It would be instructive to understand what approach it takes.